AIMYII/Amiiyah-s-Studio-BE-/README.md

 - Bridge: https://bridge-core.github.io/.
 Optional, but useful for making JSONs and importing them into Minecraft.
 - MCreator: https://mcreator.net/.
 Optional, but for making the RP and BPs.
 - Blockbench: https://www.blockbench.net/, for making the custom player animations.
+  - Add-ons for Blockbench, [CEM ](https://ewanhowell.com/plugins/cem-template-loader) by Ewan Howell.
+  - And the custom made player models in the files.

 Tutorials: